zepedaj/xerializer/docs/source/content/intro.rst

 Serializing custom types
 ---------------------------

+.. todo:: Change intro to reflect ``@serializable`` discussion.
+Move this discussion to the top of the list.

 There are two approaches to support custom types: By having the custom type derive from :class:`~xerializer.Serializable` -- this requires modifying the source code for that class.
 Or by creating a stand-alone :class:`~xerializer.TypeSerializer` -- a less obtrusive approach.